grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/08 Locator/click--options--.md

 </CodeGroup>

-When a click action results in a page navigation, remember to work with `Promise.all()` and `page.waitForNavigation()` to properly handle the asychronous operation.
+When a click action results in a page navigation, remember to work with `Promise.all()` and `page.waitForNavigation()` to properly handle the asynchronous operation.

 <CodeGroup labels={["Click action with navigation"]}>